lfrestrepog/if-docs/docs/04-specification/model-pipeline.md

 ## Initialization

-All the model plugins used in any component in the graph are configured at the top of the [Impl (Impact YAML)](Impl%20(Impact%20YAML).md) in the initialize section.
+All the model plugins used in any component in the graph are configured at the top of the [Manifest File](manifest-file.md) in the initialize section.
 There are multiple places to add configuration for model plugins; any configuration added here is global and applied to every use of the model throughout the graph.

 ```yaml
 .